Cosys-Lab/Cosys-AirSim/docs/px4_multi_vehicle.md

 5. Repeat step 4 for as many instances as you would like to start

-6. Run your Unreal AirSim environment and it should connect to SITL PX4 via TCP (assuming your settings.json file has the right ports).
+6. Run your Unreal Cosys-AirSim environment and it should connect to SITL PX4 via TCP (assuming your settings.json file has the right ports).